Mediterranean Oat Bake

 MIXING & BAKING

 Once you’ve prepped the ingredients, putting the bake together takes hardly any time.
 Just get yourself a big bowl and mix everything except the butter and eggs, but include a teaspoon of salt and a generous amount of black pepper.
-Then add 2 beaten eggs, some melted butter and stir really well to combine everything thoroughly.
+Then add the beaten eggs, melted butter, and stir really well to combine everything thoroughly.

 making Mediterranean Oat Bake